 McLellan, Caldwell & Lieberman, 2016

-This tolerance mechanism is why occasional coffee drinkers experience dramatically different effects than daily users.
-Weekend coffee users feel the cognitive boost acutely.
+Adenosine receptor upregulation is why occasional coffee drinkers experience dramatically stronger effects than daily users.
+Weekend drinkers have fewer receptors to overcome, making the same dose far more potent.
 Daily users accumulate more receptors and rely on caffeine just to reach their baseline pre-caffeine cognitive state.
-The benefit diminishes by week three to nearly zero, though the psychological perception of benefit often persists.
+The benefit diminishes substantially by week three, though the psychological perception of benefit often persists.

 The tolerance problem nobody wants to admit